The Dark-Circles Fix

 goop by Juice Beauty Perfecting Eye Cream

-The Perfecting Eye Cream deeply hydrates, soothes, and firms the delicate eye area, visibly reducing the appearance of fine lines and wrinkles.
-Richly emollient, it increases elasticity and plumps skin for a more youthful appearance.
+The Perfecting Eye Cream deeply hydrates and soothes the delicate eye area, softening the appearance of fine lines.
+Richly emollient, it plumps skin for a more youthful appearance.
 Formulated with olive butter, sandalwood nut oil, and powerful peptides, this high-tech formula delivers immediate and ongoing results.

-Back home, I look forward to the calming ritual of tamping on my goop eye cream.
-I’m thrilled it’s free of the parabens, phthalates, “fragrance,” and other questionable ingredients that lace conventional eye creams: This one is pure botanical-oil-and-extract magic.
+I look forward to the calming ritual of tamping on my goop eye cream.
+I’m thrilled it’s free of the parabens, phthalates, “fragrance” (which can be a stand-in for a laundry list of potentially carcinogenic substances), and other questionable ingredients that lace conventional eye creams: This one is pure botanical-oil-and-extract magic.

 After just a week, I’m encouraged by how energetic and fresh I look (you’re not supposed to see a difference that quickly, but I think some combination of the cream and facial did the trick).
-Because the cream’s so intensely hydrating, it leaves the best little flourish of gleaminess, making it an excellent (four-second) day-to-night fixer-upper.
+Because the cream’s so intensely hydrating, plus it employs rejuvenating peptides to wake up your skin, it leaves the best little flourish of gleaminess, making it an excellent (four-second) day-to-night fixer-upper.
 I see my friend the toddler—this time, she says my socks are funny.
 Must mean we’re good on the dark circles.

 These are the musings and opinions of Megan O’Neill based on her own personal experience.
 Individual responses can vary greatly.